casangi/casadocs/docs/tasks/task_deconvolve.rst

    viewed as the minor cycle of the iterative image reconstruction offered by the **tclean** task.
 The functionality that it introduces is the ability to just run the deconvolution step alone.

-   The way that **deconvolve** is implemented, it uses nearly all of the same code as **tclean**; So, the two tasks will evaluate the minor cycle in the exact same way.
-However, results from the two tasks will differ because of **tclean's** major cycle, which gets run before and after its minor cycles.
-Also, because the iteration controller isn't persistent between evaluations of **deconvolve**, the iteration parameters won't behave exactly like they do for **tclean**.
-If you require finer control over iteration, it is suggested that you use the “iterrec” and “retrec” return values with parameter interactive=0.
-Also, because the iteration controller isn't persistent between evaluations of **deconvolve**, the iteration parameters won't behave exactly like they do for **tclean**.
-If you require finer control over iteration, it is suggested that you use the “iterrec” and “retrec” return values with parameter interactive=0.
+   The **deconvolve** task uses the same minor cycle as tclean.
+Therefore, the two tasks will evaluate the minor cycle in the exact same way.
+However, using deconvolve on its own will produce different results than tclean due to the lack of a major cycle.

+   .. note:: Each execution of deconvolve starts with 0 iterations.
+This means that the niter parameter caps the number of
+             iterations per call.
+For example, two back-to-back calls "deconvolve(niter=50); deconvolve(niter=100)" could potentially evaluate a total of 50+100=150 iterations.

    This task gathers many of its runtime requirements from the meta information on input images.
-It also doesn't have a need for data selection.
-It therefore requires much fewer input parameters than the **tclean** task.
+It also doesn't have a need for data selection or a measurement set, and therefore requires much fewer input parameters than the **tclean** task.
 At the end of a successful **deconvolve** run, the history of the output images is updated.
 This is done in the same way as for the **tclean** task.
 For every **deconvolve** command a series of entries is recorded, including the task name (**tclean**), the CASA version used, and every parameter-value pair of the task, which can then be inspected with the task `imhistory <../casatasks.information.imhistory.html#casatasks.information.imhistory>`__.

    .. rubric:: Images